Rigidity of Complete Gradient Steady Ricci Solitons with Harmonic Weyl Curvature: Classification of gradient Ricci solitons with harmonic Weyl curvature

-{\bf Acknowledgments} This work was completed while the author was visiting Lehigh University from August, 2019 to August, 2020.
+{\bf Acknowledgments} This work was essentially completed while the author was visiting Lehigh University from August, 2019 to August, 2020.
 She would like to thank her advisor Professor Huai-Dong Cao for suggesting the research project, and for his invaluable guidance, constant encouragement and support.
 She is grateful to her advisors Professor Yu Zheng and Professor Zhen Guo for their constant encouragement and support.
 She also would like to thank Junming Xie, Jiangtao Yu, and other members of the geometry group at Lehigh for their interest, helpful discussions, and suggestions during the preparation of this paper.
-She also would like to thank the China Scholarship Council (No: 201906140158) and the Program for Graduate Students of East China Normal University (No: YBNLTS 2020-044) for the financial support, and the Department of Mathematics at Lehigh University for hospitality and for providing a great environment for research.
+She is particularly grateful to Professor Jongsu Kim for pointing out an error in the first (arXiv) version.
+She also would like to thank the China Scholarship Council (No: 201906140158), the Scientific Research Foundation of Chongqing University of Technology (No.2021ZDZ023) and the Science and Technology Research Project of Chongqing Education Commission (No.KJZD-K202201102). and the Program for Graduate Students of East China Normal University (No: YBNLTS 2020-044) for the financial support, and the Department of Mathematics at Lehigh University for hospitality and for providing a great environment for research.